Quick Start Guide

 Automations

 An automation is a set of instructions that tells Kognitos what to do — process data, work with documents, send emails, call other processes, and more.
-Automations come in several forms:
+These are workflows that can take the form of an early idea (playground) or a complete process.

 Playground